 Made your decision?
 The next step is to find a training provider that meets your needs.

 While course costs are an important consideration, take time to think about the flexibility and support you’ll need to make sure you choose the provider that’s right for you.

 If there are no training providers based in your country, you can still study with distance-learning providers.

 AAT Approved training providers deliver AAT courses around the world.
 In the UK alone there are more than 500, ranging from further education colleges and specialist short course centres to online (or "distance learning") providers.

 AAT training is always delivered professionally, and all AAT Approved training providers must meet our high standards before they're approved to offer AAT qualifications.
-We conduct regular checks to ensure that they meet our regulatory requirements and rigorous standards and all providers will be adhering to local coronavirus (Covid-19) regulations.
+We conduct regular checks to ensure that they meet our regulatory requirements and rigorous standards.

 You'll need to find somewhere to take your AAT assessments.